 Reducing unnecessary hospital admissions and readmissions is a key component of healthcare quality improvement.
-High rates of readmissions are costly to the healthcare system and can be indicative of low quality care during a hospital stay and poor quality care coordination.
-Trends in hospital admission rates have improved in recent years, particularly among Medicare fee-for-service beneficiaries.
+High rates of readmissions are costly to the healthcare system and can indicate lowquality care during a hospital stay and poor-quality care coordination.
+Trends in hospital readmission rates have improved in recent years, particularly among Medicare fee-for-service beneficiaries.
 However, there remain disparities in progress between disease areas.

-NQF currently has 47 endorsed admissions and readmissions measures.
-A number of federal quality initiative programs have adopted these measures with the aim of reducing unnecessary admissions and remissions by fostering improved care coordination across the healthcare system.
+NQF currently has 47 endorsed all-cause and condition-specific admissions and readmissions measures addressing numerous settings.
+Several federal quality initiative programs have adopted these measures to reduce unnecessary admissions and remissions by fostering improved care coordination across the healthcare system.

-As measures for admission and readmission are expanded across settings and diseases, novel measures and novel use of measures can be used to promote shared accountability and to ensure providers are working together to prevent unnecessary readmissions.
-However, as the portfolio grows to include measures that address conditions with smaller patient volumes and as readmission measures are increasingly used in value-based purchasing programs, appropriate testing criteria are needed ensure that measures accurately reflect health care quality.
-In addition, the impact of social risk factors on a person's risk for hospital admission or readmission continued to be an important topic of discussion for the Standing Committee.
-The Committee noted that that there is a need to improve quality of care for people with social risk factors while finding ways to better account for the impact of social risk for the purposes of evaluating hospitals and healthcare providers.
+As measures of admissions and readmissions are expanded across settings and diseases, novel measures and novel uses of measures can be used to promote shared accountability and to ensure that providers work together to prevent unnecessary readmissions.
+However, as the portfolio grows to include measures that address conditions with smaller patient volumes and as readmission measures are increasingly used in value-based purchasing programs, appropriate testing criteria are needed to ensure that measures accurately reflect healthcare quality.
+In addition, the impact of social risk factors on a person's risk for hospital admission or readmission continued to be an important topic of discussion for the All-Cause Admissions and Readmissions Standing Committee.
+The Committee pointed out a need to improve quality of care for people with social risk factors while finding ways to better account for the impact of social risk for the purposes of evaluating hospitals and healthcare providers.

 For this project, the Standing Committee evaluated two newly submitted measures against NQF's standard evaluation criteria.
-The Standing Committee recommended -two measures for endorsement: one measure and did not reach consensus on one measure.
+Both measures were endorsed:

-- Measure #2515: Hospital 30-day, all-cause, unplanned, risk-standardized readmission rate (RSRR) following coronary artery bypass graft (CABG) surgery - Measure #3188: 30-Day Unplanned Readmissions for Cancer Patients
+- 2515 Hospital 30-Day, All-Cause, Unplanned, Risk-Standardized Readmission Rate (RSRR) Following Coronary Artery Bypass Graft (CABG) Surgery - 3188 30-Day Unplanned Readmissions for Cancer Patients

-Brief summaries of the measures currently under review are included in the body of the report; detailed summaries of the Committee's discussion and ratings of the criteria for each measure are in Appendix A.
+Brief summaries of the measures are included in the body of the report; detailed summaries of the Committee's discussion and ratings of the criteria for each measure are in Appendix A.